mohamedabdelsalam578/Pharmacy-Management-System/README.md

 - **Wallet**: Manages patient wallet functionality for secure in-app payments
 - **CreditCard**: Handles credit card functionality with secure number masking
 - **ConsoleUI**: Provides colorful and interactive console UI elements with emojis and text formatting
+- **SystemTools**: Helper utility class with methods for validation, formatting, security, and data manipulation

 ## Object-Oriented Programming Concepts
 This project was designed as an educational tool to demonstrate core OOP principles: